 Pacifica is not responsible for misplaced personal items.
-As a courtesy, however, a lost and found service is provided through the Reception Desk.
+As a courtesy, however, a lost and found service is provided through the Reception Desk of both Ladera and Lambert campuses.
 Students cannot store any student's personal items on campus between student sessions.
+For any lost and found inquiries please email reception@pacifica.edu.